 In addition, our ability to refinance indebtedness will depend in part on our operating and financial performance, which, in turn, is subject to prevailing economic conditions and to financial, business, legislative, regulatory and other factors beyond our control.
 In addition, prevailing interest rates or other factors at the time of refinancing could increase our interest expense.
-A refinancing of our indebtedness could also require us to comply with more onerous covenants and further restrict our business, prospects, results of operations, financial condition and cash flows, and make us vulnerable to adverse industry and general economic conditions.
+A refinancing of our indebtedness could also require us to comply with more onerous covenants and further restrict our business operations.
+Our inability to refinance our indebtedness or to do so upon attractive terms could materially and adversely affect our business, prospects, results of operations, financial condition and cash flows, and make us vulnerable to adverse industry and general economic conditions.